AutomaApp/documentation/docs/api-reference/element-selector.md

 ---
-title: Blocks
+title: Element Selector
 ---

-## Element Selector
+# Element Selector
 Most of the blocks in the web interaction category required an element selector to work.
+The block uses the selector to identify the elements on the page when interacting or extracting data from the page.

+For example, if you want the workflow to fill a specific form input on the page using the [forms block](/blocks/forms.md), it needs to know which input elements to fill up.
+With the `input.form-name` selector, it tells the workflow to fill an [`<input />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) element with `form-name` [classes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class).

-In Automa, you can select an element using the CSS Selector or XPath.
+In Automa, you can select an element using the [CSS Selector](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors) or [XPath](https://www.w3schools.com/xml/xpath_syntax.asp).

-### XPath
+## XPath
 Select element using [XPath expression](https://www.w3schools.com/xml/xpath_syntax.asp).

-### CSS Selector
+## CSS Selector
 You can use the [element selector](/getting-started/element-selector.md) feature to get the CSS Selector of an element.

 There four most common CSS selectors are used: